Key Points:

 Closed Captions

-Closed captions provide on screen text for spoken word content as it happens.
+Another helpful tool is the closed captions.
+They provide on-screen text for spoken word content as it happens.

 Transcripts

-Transcripts are especially useful to people with cognitive disabilities and also to people who rely on assistive technologies like refreshable braille keyboards (e.g. people who have both hearing & vision disabilities combined, often use braille).
+Transcripts are especially useful to people with cognitive disabilities and also to people who rely on assistive technologies like refreshable braille keyboards.
+People who have both hearing & vision disabilities combined often use braille.

-The image above shows a video scene with a window beside it with a text transcript of all audio sounds, timed with the scene to help people with hearing, vision and/or cognitive disabilities.
+The image above shows a video scene with a window beside it with a text transcript of all audio sounds.
+This is timed with the scene to help people with hearing, vision and/or cognitive disabilities.

 More Related Articles